Hary Tanoesoedibjo: Controversy

-In June 2017, Tanoesoedibjo was barred from leaving the country between 22 June and 12 July after allegedly sending a series of threatening text messages to Yulianto, a deputy attorney general for special crimes, who is investigating a tax restitution to telecommunications firm Mobile-8 in 2009.
+In June 2017, Tanoesoedibjo was barred from leaving the country between 22 June and 12 July after allegedly sending a series of threatening text messages to Yulianto, a deputy attorney general for special crimes, who was investigating a tax restitution to telecommunications firm Mobile-8 in 2009.
 Tanoesoedibjo was the commissioner of the company at the time.
-In his book about Trump, "The Big Cheat", David Cay Johnston says that Tanoesoedibjo "calls himself the Trump of Indonesia" and that he says he "expects to become President of Indonesia in a few years".
-Johnston also states that "Tanoesoedibjo's MNC Group is in serious debt to the Chinese government" - another troubling similarity to the Trump organisation, and Johnston also infers that Tanoesoedibjo is as corrupt as his American role model.
+In his book about Trump, The Big Cheat (2022), David Cay Johnston says that Tanoesoedibjo "calls himself the Trump of Indonesia" and that he "expects to become President of Indonesia in a few years".
+Johnston also states that "Tanoesoedibjo's MNC Group is in serious debt to the Chinese government" — another troubling similarity to the Trump organisation, and Johnston also implies that Tanoesoedibjo is as corrupt as his American role model.